Italo Svevo: Zeno's Conscience

 The work might have disappeared altogether if it were not for the efforts of James Joyce.
 Joyce had met Svevo in 1907, when Joyce tutored him in English, while working for Berlitz in Trieste.
 Joyce read Svevo's earlier novels, Una Vita and Senilità.

 Joyce championed Zeno's Conscience, helping to have it translated into French and then published in Paris, where critics praised it extravagantly.
 That led Italian critics, including Eugenio Montale, to discover it.
 Zeno Cosini, the book's hero and unreliable narrator, mirrored Svevo himself, being a businessman fascinated by Freudian theory.
 Svevo was also a model for Leopold Bloom, the protagonist of Joyce's seminal novel Ulysses.

 Zeno's Conscience never looks outside the narrow confines of Trieste, much like Joyce's work, which rarely left Dublin in the last years of Ireland's time as part of the United Kingdom.
-Svevo employed often sardonic wit in his observations of Trieste and, in particular, of his hero, an indifferent man, who cheats on his wife, lies to his psychoanalyst, and is trying to explain himself to his psychoanalyst, by revisiting his memories.
+Svevo often employs sardonic wit in his observations of Trieste and, in particular, of his hero, an indifferent man, who cheats on his wife, lies to his psychoanalyst, and is trying to explain himself to his psychoanalyst, by revisiting his memories.